Freedom

 |

-"All rights, including the right to free
+"All rights, including the

-derivations from the fundamental right to
+whole—they are derivations from the

-eventual obliteration of them all." -- Carter
+of them all." -- Carter

 Laren

-"There is no such thing as Gay Rights,
+"There is no such thing as

-Women's Rights, or Minority Rights.
-The only
+Gay Rights, Women's Rights, or Minority

-only to certain groups are privileges that
+'rights' that apply only to certain groups

-they are attempting to obtain by mislabeling
+are privileges that they are attempting to

-them as rights." -- John Dobbins
+obtain by mislabeling them as rights." --

-legitimate rights have one thing
+that all legitimate rights have

-in common: they are rights to
+one thing in common: they are

-action, not to rewards from
+rights to action, not to rewards

-other people.
+from other people.
 The American rights

 impose no obligations on other